ludwig-ai/ludwig-docs/docs/configuration/trainer.md

 # Configuring training length

-How long the training process will run for is configured by either:
+The length of the training process is configured by:

 * `epochs` (default: 100): One epoch is one pass through the entire dataset.
 By default, `epochs` is 100 which means that the training process will run for a maximum of 100 epochs before terminating.
-* `train_steps` (default: `None`): Configure the maximum number of training steps to run for.
-By default, this is unset, and `epochs` will be used to determine training length.
+* `train_steps` (default: `None`): The maximum number of steps to train for, using one mini-batch per step.
+By default this is unset, and `epochs` will be used to determine training length.

 !!! tip